 As things stood, behavioral health data was largely an afterthought in the industry.
 While many facilities were tracking some behavioral health patterns, most were doing so in EHRs with tacked-on behavioral health components, generally only documenting major incidents.
 Consequently, leadership and caregivers were left doing detective work and making decisions around patient care that could benefit from better, real-time information.

-Harvey’s son Matt, co-founder and CEO of VisibleHand, has a strong background building data-centered software for skilled nursing facilities, experience that was useful in developing a new, non-pharmacological way to monitor the effectiveness of behavioral health treatments.
+Harvey’s son and co-founder, Matt, has a strong background building data-centered software for skilled nursing facilities, experience that was useful in developing a new, non-pharmacological way to monitor the effectiveness of behavioral health treatments.

 Their resulting development, Foresight, empowers front-line caregivers to provide individualized care for their residents.
 It creates a centralized home for building a complete picture of a patient’s behavioral health, eliminating a large amount of uncertainty around clinician and caregiver decisions.